 The whole town was sold in 2014, but it still houses a small population of artisans making and selling art objects, locally hand blown glass, and pottery.
+They also have some hilarious cow sculptures, with are worth seeing.
 You can also book a local stay in this cute historic red cottage.

 - Go wine tasting at Harmony cellars.

 - Add Harmony to a weekend getaway in Cayucos and explore more of the Central Coast.

 Venn diagram zone: Upscale new age with a boutique addiction.

 Ojai is frequently described as a nouveau hippie California town.
 New age believers are convinced that there is a vortex ley line running through the valley.
 In 1922, celebrity mystic Jiddu Krishnamurti had an epiphany in Ojai and as a result, famous seekers like Charlie Chaplin and Greta Garbo visited and helped to put it on the map.
 Since Ojai is only 90 miles from LA, you’ll still find Hollywood gliterati hanging out there for day trips.

 Ojai is a small town, but they’ve made room for six spas (including one gives you a Native American narrative during your treatment), herb walks, meditation centers and a metaphysical research library.
 They also have an adorable, historic downtown center with tons of boutiques featuring artisans, home goods and clothing.
 You can even rent an artsy tiny home near downtown.

 Here are three things to do in Ojai: